goldenratio1618/genedrive/readme.md

 The program also has the ability to binary search on the FB argument in order to find FB*.
 This is turned on using the <code>-b</code> flag.
 If used in conjunction with the <code>-p</code> flag, the program will run a separate instance of binary search for each value of the plotting parameter, and it will then plot FB* (not fixation probability) vs that parameter.
 It is not possible to plot FB while running binary search, so <code>-p fb -b</code> is an illegal argument list.

 ### Output
 The program can output in a variety of different ways.
 By default, it will simply print the calculated fixation probability and average time to fixation and exit; if a plot or binary search was in effect, it will print them for each parameter value.
 However, using the <code>-o</code> argument, the program can be made to output to a file as well.
 If <code> -o 1</code> is specified, the program will print the fixation probabilities to a file (in addition to standard output).
+If <code> -o 2</code> is specified, the program will also output a file containing the time to fixation for each simulation.
-We are currently working on implementing additional output options, such as outputting the time to fixation for each simulation, and outputting mutants vs time for each simulation.
+We are currently working on implementing additional output options, such as outputting the number of mutants at each time step in each simulation.

 By default, the program will create a timestamp-named directory in the current working directory and put all of the output in there.
 However, it may be desirable to have the output somewhere else to avoid cluttering the working directory.
 To this end, the <code>-of</code> argument can be used to redirect the output into a folder of choice.
 Note that the presence or absence of a slash / at the end of the <code>-of</code> makes a difference: